tomsons26/Horizon/README.md

 Below is a list of similar projects and their respective original games:

+ * [Chronoshift](https://github.com/TheAssemblyArmada/Chronoshift) - C&C Red Alert
+ * [Thyme](https://github.com/TheAssemblyArmada/Thyme) - C&C Generals: Zero Hour
  * [OpenRCT2](https://github.com/OpenRCT2/OpenRCT2) - RollerCoaster Tycoon 2
  * [OpenTTD](https://www.openttd.org/) - Transport Tycoon Deluxe
  * [OpenMC2](https://github.com/LRFLEW/OpenMC2) - Midnight Club 2
  * [OpenDUNE](https://github.com/OpenDUNE/OpenDUNE) - Dune 2
  * [OpenFodder](https://github.com/OpenFodder/openfodder) - Cannon Fodder
  * [Devilution](https://github.com/diasurgical/devilution) - Diablo
- * [Chronoshift](https://github.com/TheAssemblyArmada/Chronoshift) - C&C Red Alert
- * [Thyme](https://github.com/TheAssemblyArmada/Thyme) - C&C Generals: Zero Hour

 There is also the [Wikipedia page for open source games](https://en.wikipedia.org/wiki/List_of_open-source_video_games).

 ## Contributing

 If you are interested in contributing to Horizon, you will need some knowledge of C++ as a minimum requirement.
-Join the developer chat listed below for more information on what else you will need such as the idc file for the current map of the binary.
+Join the developer chat listed below for more information and to chat with the developers.

 You can also check the wiki for more information.